 A stack may refer to any of the following:

-3. A stack may also refer to a collection of computers that are stacked upon each other or a series of caseless computer components a computer farm.
+3. A stack may also refer to a collection of computers that are stacked upon each other or several caseless computer components a computer farm.

-5. Stacks are a collection of folders found on the far right-hand side of the Apple dock.
+5. Stacks are a collection of folders found on the far right side of the Apple dock.
 The three default stacks are Applications, Documents, and Downloads.